 A. Only if you’re planning on parking at Pen y Pass in the season.
 This is the most expensive option, if you choose it.
 See more about parking here.

-Q. I’ve heard there’s a cheap Park & Ride service.
-Where’s that?
+Q. Is there’s a cheap Park & Ride option?
+Where is that?

-A. At Nant Peris, between Llanberis and Pen y Pass.
+A. It’s at Nant Peris, between Llanberis and Pen y Pass, so it serves the Llanberis path, the Pyg Track and the Miners’ Track.
 See more here.

-Q. Can I use a bus to get to different paths?
+Q. Can I use a bus to get to all the different paths?

-A. Yes, the Sherpa bus service connects the various paths.
+A. Yes, the Sherpa bus service connects all the various paths.
 See more here.

 Q. Is there a charge to go up Snowdon?